 Simply put, the answer is to generate visibility.

 If you want to create and build visibility, along with readers to your site (traffic) and subscribers on your email list, you need to build a platform and promote it.

 So, what are some tips to help you get started in the right direction?

 Well, the very first and most obvious tip is to have a website or blogsite.
 Once you have one set up, it’s your job to post content to it on a regular basis, no less than once a week, two or three times a week is better though.

-It’s that content that will establish you as an expert in your genre or area.
-This will help you down the road, after you’ve traditionally published or self-published one, five, ten, or more books and/or e-books, and you want to expand your writing career.
+It’s that content that will establish you as an expert /authority in your industry or genre.
+If you're a writer, this will help you down the road, after you’ve traditionally published or self-published one, five, ten, or more books and/or e-books, and you want to expand your writing career.

-But, before we go over five of the basic SEO blog tips for new writers, let’s first go over what SEO actually stands for: Search Engine Optimization.
+But, before we go over five of the basics tips for new writers, let’s first go over what SEO actually stands for: Search Engine Optimization.
 This marketing strategy allows the search engines, such as Google, to find your site and content.

-Being aware of SEO blog tips is essential to having the search engines not only find your site, but to also index your content, and make it available to online searchers.
+Being aware of these blog tips is essential to having the search engines not only find your site, but to also index your content, and make it available to online searchers.